simont77/fakegato-history/README.md

     this.loggingService = new FakeGatoHistoryService(accessoryType);

 where accessoryType can be "weather" or "energy".

+Your plugin should expose the corresponding custom Elgato services and characteristics in order for the history to be seen in Eve.app.
+For a weather example see https://github.com/simont77/homebridge-weather-station-extended, for an energy example see https://github.com/simont77/homebridge-myhome/blob/master/index.js

 Add entries to history of accessory emulating Eve Weather using something like this every 10 minutes: